-The spatial distribution of fishing effort and SBT catches from the charter fleet are provided in Figures 10 and 11 respectively.
+The spatial distribution of fishing effort and SBT catches of the charter fleet are provided in Figures 10 and 11 respectively.
 Most of the charter catch and effort occurs off the WCSI.
-There has been some effort off the ECNI in most years since 2005 with the exception of 2008 and 2010.
+There has been little effort off the ECNI in most years since 2007 (none targeting SBT in the last 5 years).

-The spatial distribution of target fishing effort and SBT catches, respectively, from the domestic fleet are provided in Figures 12 and 13.
-While most target effort occurs off the ECNI, domestic vessels also operate off the WCSI.
-The distribution of catches is similar to that of target effort.
+The spatial distribution of target fishing effort and SBT catches, respectively, of the domestic fleet are provided in Figures 12 and 13.
+Historically, most target effort has occurred off the ECNI but domestic vessels have operated off the WCSI since 2008.
+In the most recent year, the level of domestic effort off the WCSI was nearly equal to that off the ECNI however catches in the latter remain higher.

-Figure 10: Distribution of longline effort (thousands of hooks per 1 degree square) for the charter fleet: average for the time series (1989-2010), and annually for 2006 to 2010.
+Figure 10: Distribution of longline effort (thousands of hooks per 1 degree square) for the charter fleet: average for the time series (1989-2014), and annually for 2010 to 2014.

-Figure 11: Distribution of longline catches (number of fish per 1 degree square) for the charter fleet: average for the time series (1989-2010), and annually for 2006 to 2010.
+Figure 11: Distribution of longline catches (number of fish per 1 degree square) for the charter fleet: average for the time series (1989-2014), and annually for 2010 to 2014.

-Figure 12: Distribution of longline effort (thousands of hooks per 1 degree square) for the domestic fleet that was targeted at southern bluefin tuna: average for the time series (1989-2010), and annually for 2006 to 2010.
+Figure 12: Distribution of longline effort (thousands of hooks per 1 degree square) for the domestic fleet that was targeted at southern bluefin tuna: average for the time series (1989-2014), and annually for 2010 to 2014.

-Figure 13: Distribution of longline catches (number of fish per 1 degree square) for the domestic fleet: average for the time series (1989-2010), and annually for 2006 to 2010.
+Figure 13: Distribution of longline catches (number of fish per 1 degree square) for the domestic fleet: average for the time series (1989-2014), and annually for 2010 to 2014.